multiplealiases/Databending-With-FFmpeg/README.md

 ***

-This work (excluding the images that are explicitly credited to [Unsplash](https://unsplash.com))  is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work is licensed under a
+[Creative Commons Attribution 4.0 International License][cc-by]
+except where stated otherwise.

 [![CC BY 4.0][cc-by-image]][cc-by]